mxjp/rvx/docs/reference/views/index.md

 + [`movable`](movable.md) - Wrap content for safely moving it somewhere else.

 ## View API

+!!! warning
-As a consumer of the view API, you need to guarantee that:
+	As a direct consumer of the view API, you need to guarantee that:

-+ The sequence of nodes is not modified from the outside.
+	+ The sequence of nodes inside the view is not modified from the outside.
 	+ If there are multiple nodes, all nodes must have a common parent node at all time.

 The current boundary can be access via the `first` and `last` properties.
 ```jsx